About Almond milk

 Lysine Considerations

-Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.
+Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.

-Lysine operates by working against the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in different high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.
+Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
+Lysine can only be obtained through diet, and can be found in multiple high in protein foods like milk, cheese and yogurt, fish, eggs, meat, and poultry.

 Almond milk is not a good source of lysine, as it only provides 49 mg of lysine per 100 g of food.
 Lysine is an essential amino acid that is important for protein synthesis, collagen formation, and calcium absorption.
 Lysine deficiency may cause fatigue, anemia, hair loss, and impaired immunity.